ottenhoff/drupal-lti_tool_provider/README.txt

 e.g. https://www.example.com/lti
 NOTE: the LTI specification requires the use of TLS for security in the OAuth based LTI launch.
-You should use the Secure Pages module or other method to support https in your Drupal site.
+You should use the Secure Pages module or other method to support https at least to the launch url.

 Drupal Landing Page
 Upon launch, LMS users will be directed to the Drupal site home page unless Course to Group mapping is enabled, in which case the user is directed to the group node page for the group which corresponds to the LTI context_id.
+The landing page can be overridden by a custom parameter, see below.

 LTI Return URL
 If it exists, the launch_presentation_return_url is provided as a user menu